t-data-h/tdh-gcp/README.md

 ## Overview

-A framework for building compute instances, clusters and deploying the TDH distribution.
+A framework for building compute instances, clusters for deploying the TDH distribution.

-The compute instances are managed by a set of scripts for initializing the master and worker node instances.
-The scripts wrap the Google Cloud API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for the bootstrapping scripts provided.
+The compute instances are managed by a set of scripts for initializing master and worker node instances.
+The scripts wrap the Google Cloud API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for the various bootstrapping scripts provided.

 ## Configuration